 Research at the University of Innsbruck

-Researchers of the University of Innsbruck manage two (Integration) Competency Centers (ICC) (alpS – Centre for Natural Hazard and Risk Management, Technology Center for Skiing and Alpine Sports) and participate in two other ICCs (Oncotyrol, Austrian Center of Industrial Biotechnology).
-The University accommodates a Ludwig Boltzmann Institute for New Latin Studies and two Christian-Doppler laboratories.
+Researchers of the University of Innsbruck manage three (Integration) Competency Centers (ICC) (alpS – Centre for Natural Hazard and Risk Management, Technology Center for Skiing and Alpine Sports, Material Center Tyrol) and participate in two other ICCs (Oncotyrol, Austrian Center of Industrial Biotechnology).
+The University accommodates a Ludwig Boltzmann Institute for Neo Latin Studies and two Christian-Doppler laboratories.
 Two institutes of the Austrian Academy of Sciences are linked to the University: the Institute of Mountain Research: Man and Environment and the Institute for Quantum Optics and Quantum Information.
 A Special Research Area grant (SFB) - the Foundations and Applications of Quantum Science (FoQuS) and

 Cell signaling in chronic CNS disorders (SFB-F44) - has been granted, and numerous national and international research networks promote the work of the University’s excellent and renowned research groups.
 The fact that two scientists have been awarded the Wittgenstein Prize and numerous researchers have been granted START and ERC grants is proof of the excellent research work performed at the University of Innsbruck.